mathang/canvas-page-generator/README.md

 # Canvas Page Generator

-A lightweight Canvas LMS page generator built with React, Vite, Tailwind CSS, and Handlebars templates.
+A lightweight Canvas LMS page generator built by Ross Clark with React, Vite, Tailwind CSS, and Handlebars templates.
 Fill out the form, generate HTML, and paste it directly into Canvas.

 ## Getting started